 The 2018 figures for eligibility for Medicaid and Supplemental Security Income (SSI) are effective now that we are into the new year.
 The resource limit for a single person stays the same ($2,000) for SSI and long term care Medicaid programs.

 For a spouse at home of a person qualifying for long term care Medicaid (often referred to as the community spouse), the resource limit has increased to $123,600.

-The income limit for SSI is now $735 per month which then makes the Medicaid income limit $2,205 (always 3 times the SSI limit).
-Medicare part B monthly premiums have increased.
-According to www.medicare.gov, the standard Part B premium amount has increased to $134 per month.
+The income limit (maximum federal benefit rate) for SSI is now $750 per month which then makes the Medicaid income limit $2,250 (always 3 times the SSI limit).
+Medicare part B monthly premiums have not increased.
+According to www.medicare.gov, the standard Part B premium amount will remain $134 per month.
 However, most people will pay less.
-The average is $109.
 The monthly personal needs allowance for people on Medicaid in a nursing home remains at $105.
-Finally, the home equity exclusion for Medicaid eligibility went up to $560,000.
+Finally, the home equity exclusion for Medicaid eligibility went up to $572,000.
 For a chart of these figures click here.